-- 28.2.1 Knowledge of the professional duties, moral obligations, and code of ethics for Latent Print Examiners. - 28.2.2 Knowledge of the various professional organizations and certifications. - 28.2.3 Be familiar with the NAS report and the impact it is having on the field. - 28.2.4 Be familiar with the Friction Ridge OSAC and its activities.
+- 28.2 Objectives, Principles, and Knowledge - 28.2.1 Knowledge of the professional duties, moral obligations, and code of ethics for Latent Print Examiners. - 28.2.2 Knowledge of the various professional organizations and certifications. - 28.2.3 Be familiar with the NAS and PCAST reports and the impact they are having on the field. - 28.2.4 Be familiar with the Friction Ridge OSAC and its activities. - 28.3 Health and Safety Hazards